Skip to content

 3. Cook Skin-Side Down

-Place the salmon in the skillet with the skin side facing down.
-Press lightly with a spatula for the first 20–30 seconds to prevent curling.
+Lay the salmon in the pan with the skin facing down.
+Press gently for the first 20–30 seconds to keep the fillet flat.
+This helps the skin make full contact with the pan.

 5. Flip and Finish